Virtual

 4. Coin toss

-Preference date system - When a horse is created it will be given a preference date of the date it was created unless it is a 1yo or a 2yo created in January.
-If it is a 1yo or 2yo created in January its preferece date will be February 1st of the year it turns 2.
-Any time it races or is scratched from a race by the owner after the draw its preference date is updated to the date the race was to take place.
-This includes the owner scratching the horse as an also eligible.
+Preference date system - When a horse is created it will be given a preference date of the date it was created unless it is a 1yo or a 2yo created before February 1st.
+If it is a 1yo or 2yo created before February 1st its preference date will be February 1st of the year it turns 2.
+Any time a horse races or is scratched from a race by the owner after the draw its preference date is updated to the date the race was to take place.
+This includes the owner scratching the horse as an also eligible or with the dry track only setting.
 Horses with the oldest preference date will be selected first.

 When nominating for a handicap race the weight your horse will carry will not be immediately known.
 All entries will be taken into consideration and weight will be calculated based off of the World Rankings located on the stats page.
 The potential range of weight assigned will be less for Grade Is compared to Grade IIs, IIIs, and ungraded stakes.
 In other words the difference between the high and low weights could be much greater in lower graded stakes versus higher graded stakes.
 Handicaps close a day earlier than other races.
 This is because during the first 24 hours only the weight and range of weights of other horses will be revealed.
 The actual horses in the race will not be revealed.
 During this time period owners can scratch for a lesser fee if they do not like the weight assigned.
 The next day the field will be revealed and the fees will revert to normal amounts.

-An owner can scratch their horse from a race up to 1 hour before post time (certain races may be up to 3 hours before post time and will be listed in the race description).
 Scratching a horse from a race with the field drawn will automatically update that horse's preference date to whatever the race date was for the race being scratched from.
-A fee may also be charged for scratching if it is a pay race.
-The amount is dependent on when the scratch is taking place.
+This includes scratching as an also eligible.
+To keep an also eligibles preference date from being updated the system must be allowed to scratch the horse automatically on the day of the race.
+A fee may also be charged for manually scratching a horse.
 The fees are outlined in the costs section below.

 When entering a race you will be given the option for selecting the top 3 jockeys you would like to request to ride your horse for the race.
 When the race is drawn each jockey will then select which horse he/she wants to ride.
-Jockeys will select the horse they ride by using the criteria below.
-The criteria is ranked by importance but all of the criteria are taken into account when the jockey makes the selection.
+See the Jockey Selection Process for information on how jockeys are assigned.

-Races with purses of 250 or more will have all jockeys available to them.
+Races with purses of 250 or more, BC automatic qualifiers, KYD points races, and KYO points races will have all jockeys available to them.
 If a jockey is selected for one of these races the jockey will travel to the invited track and will no longer be available at the original track and will not take any mounts there.
 After a field is drawn for a race where all jockeys were available owners will have an additional 24 hours to select from all jockeys a second time.
 After this additional 24 hours only jockeys located at the track will be available from then on.

 Also see How Jockeys Move and Become Inactive.